New Digital Broadsides by Warrior Writers

 This periodical generates a series of broadsides to blast through social media, so creative veterans can find each other and make connections through their personal social media handles.
 This is an effort to grow our digital community, promote each other’s art, and encourage artists, writers, videographers, podcasters and poets to provide regular (weekly/monthly) content on certain themes in the interest of creating their own cohesive collections that can be printed or otherwise viewed and sold at events and readings around the world.

-Ultimately the goal is to establish a new revenue model with a set of intellectual properties and a product line that will pay for features, workshops, imprints and exhibits.
+Ultimately the goal is to establish a new revenue model with a set of intellectual properties and a product line that will pay for features, workshops, podcasts, future imprints and exhibits.

 Prints in Production